tgsmith61591/skoot/doc/index.rst

 tackling data cleansing tasks.
 With skoot, we can automate away so much of the bespoke hacking solutions that consume data scientists' time.

+|

-In this example, we'll examine a common dataset (the `adult dataset <https://archive.ics.uci.edu/ml/datasets/Adult>`_ from the UCI machine learning repo) that requires significant pre-processing.
+In this example, we'll examine a common dataset (the `adult dataset <https://archive.ics.uci.edu/ml/datasets/Adult>`_ from the UCI machine learning repo) that requires significant pre-processing, and show how Skoot enables us to quickly clean up data and prepare it for modeling.

 |